davidtorosyan/telegram-drillbot/README.md

 DrillBot (short for menu **drill**down **bot**) is a library to help create remote-control-like Telegram apps.

-Here's sample of the kind of bot you can create:
+Here's a sample of the kind of bot you can create:

 ![Demo: UniversalRemoteBot.py](https://github.com/davidtorosyan/telegram-drillbot/raw/master/examples/images/universalremotebot-lights.gif)